DPDK/dpdk/doc/guides/linux_gsg/build_dpdk.rst

     Configuration files are provided with the RTE_MACHINE optimization level set.
     Within the configuration files, the RTE_MACHINE configuration value is set to native, which means that the compiled software is tuned for the platform on which it is built.
-    For more information on this setting, and its possible values, see the *Intel® DPDK Programmers Guide*.
+    For more information on this setting, and its possible values, see the *DPDK Programmers Guide*.

 When using the Intel® C++ Compiler (icc), one of the following commands should be invoked for 64-bit or 32-bit use respectively.
 Notice that the shell scripts update the $PATH variable and therefore should not be performed in the same session.